zenml-io/zenml/docs/book/mlops_stacks/container_registries/azure.md

 ---
-description: Store container images in Azure.
+description: Store container images in Azure
 ---

 The Azure container registry is a [container registry](./overview.md) flavor comes built-in with